NDeeSeee/workflows/README.md

 - [HPC Usage Guide](docs/hpc-usage.md) - How to use the deployed Singularity images
 - [Runner Setup Guide](docs/runner-setup.md) - Detailed instructions for setting up the self-hosted runner

-## Notification Setup

-The workflow can send Slack notifications when deployments succeed or fail.
-To enable this:

-1. Create a Slack app and get a webhook URL
-2. Add the webhook URL as a GitHub repository secret named `SLACK_WEBHOOK`

 ## License

 [MIT License](LICENSE)